Georgia Heffernan: Southern Steel

 Since 2018, Georgia has played for Southern Steel.
 She made her senior debut for Steel in the 2018 Super Club tournament.
 During the 2019 ANZ Premiership season she made five appearances.
 She also played in the 2019 Super Club tournament.
 On 28 June 2020, during a Round 3 match against Northern Stars she suffered an ACL injury after landing awkwardly.
 Georgia subsequently missed the rest of the 2020 season and the whole of the 2021 season as she recovered.
 Since 2022, she has been a regular member of the Steel team.
-Her sister, Kate Heffernan, also plays for Steel.
+Her sister, Kate Heffernan, also played for Steel.